Ashley0324/CASA0018---Deep-Learning-for-Sensor-Networks/Assessment/Report/README.md

 - Date: 24 Mar 2022

 ## Introduction
 Flowers play a vital role in the connected environment and urban life.
-Flower classification in a high accuracy is helpful to biologists and people who like flowers.
+When people walk in the park and encounter beautiful flowers, they will wonder what kind they are.
+But plant experts are rare, and this app can help users solve this problem easily.
+Users only need to open the mobile phone to take pictures to know the type of flowers.
+It's like carrying a botanist with you.

 Usually, scholars use convolutional neural networks and transfer learning to classify and recognise flowers.
-According to Yong(2018) transfer learning performs better and gets high accuracy.
+According to Emine and Ahmet(2019) transfer learning performs better and gets high accuracy.
 This research aims to explore what affects the results in flower classification by testing two methods(CNN and transfer learning) based on the flutter flower dataset.
 The results show that image size, colour depth, training cycles, learning rate and data augmentation are factors influencing the accuracy and loss value.
 After training and testing the model, the accuracy is obviously improved.
 At the last step, Edge Impulse was used to create a web application and mobile QR code to capture and classify the new picture this system is never seen.

 ## Research Question
 I want my project to be able to classify images of flowers using the camera on my laptop and iPhone.And here are subproblems that need to be solved: